 More Things Uncovered Among the Ruins

 In 1952, they found a mural painting of the Greek goddess Nemesis (Invidia in Roman), and they surmised that the gladiators might have prayed to this goddess before the games.
 Nemesis is the goddess who enacted retribution against those who succumb to hubris (arrogance before the gods).
-A winged goddess, she personified resentment aroused in men by those who committed crimes with apparent impunity or who had inordinate good fortune.
+A winged goddess, she personified resentment aroused in men by those who committed crimes with apparent impunity or had inordinate good fortune.

 The Roman Fortifications of Tarraco

 To the Romans, it was easy to spot Tarragona as a military stronghold.
 So, in 218 BC, during the Second Punic War, the Romans established their base here.
 The Romans knew how to make walls.
 They had built an Empire tearing down the walls and fortifications of every tribe or nation in Europe and the Middle East, so when it was their turn to build a wall, they took all the knowledge of others' failures and built it into their structures.

 These structures used huge blocks with smooth surfaces on the outside and wall covering of broken rock behind.
 Nothing was ever impregnable, but Roman walls were the worst nightmare you could face, and Tarragona represented Rome's best.

 Made of megaliths reinforced by towers and a second body of free stones, the Wall in Tarragona was 6 meters high and 4 meters wide.
 Inside were the troops' living quarters and the artillery.
 Eventually, settlements of troops' families and traders grew, demanding expansion.
 When this expansion finished, they said it stretched five kilometres long, extending to the port and surrounding the Roman city.

 Subsequently, the walls and fortifications have seen many battles, and with more modern weaponry, they could not withstand.
 In 1884, this fortification became a Historic and Artistic Monument.